-^{1.} The Russell Midcap® Index measures the performance of the mid-cap segment of the U.S. equity universe.
-The Russell Midcap® Index is a subset of the Russell 1000® Index and includes approximately 800 of the smallest companies based on a combination of their market cap and current index membership.
-The Russell Midcap® Index represents approximately 31% of the total market capitalization of the Russell 1000® Index companies.
+- 2. The Russell Midcap[®] Index measures the performance of the mid-cap segment of the U.S. equity universe.
+The Russell Midcap[®] Index is a subset of the Russell 1000[®] Index and includes approximately 800 of the smallest companies based on a combination of their market cap and current index membership.
+The Russell Midcap[®] Index represents approximately 27% of the total market capitalization of the Russell 1000[®] Index companies. - 3.
+The S&P MidCap 400[®] Index is a market capitalization-weighted index of common stocks representing the mid-cap U.S. equity market.

-New York Life Investment Management LLC serves as the Portfolio's Manager.
+New York Life Investment Management LLC serves as the Manager.
 Wellington Management Company LLP serves as the Subadvisor.
-The individuals listed below are jointly and primarily responsible for the day-to-day portfolio management of the Portfolio.
+The individuals listed below are jointly and primarily responsible for day-to-day portfolio management.